Fraud Blocker

 Blue-footed Boobies

 The blue-footed booby is one of the most famous animals in the Galapagos.
 The name ‘Booby’ comes from the Spanish word bobo, meaning fool.
 This refers to the fact that the blue-footed boobies are a bit clumsy on land.
 Or, perhaps their awkward mating dance ritual!
 This seabird is large, comical-looking, and recognizable by its blue feet.
 Even though male and female boobies look similar, there are some differences.
 Females have a dark inner iris in the eye, which makes their pupils larger.
-In addition, the females tend to be a bit larger than the male but have shorter tails.
-You can spot blue-footed boobies in the Galapagos at North Seymour, Isabela, Genovesa, San Cristobal, and Floreana Island.
+In addition, the females tend to be a bit larger than the males but have shorter tails.

 Galapagos Fur Seals

-The Galapagos fur seal looks different than a sea lion with its short and small, button-like nose, while it has fairly large eyes and the coat of the Galapagos fur seal varies from dark brown to dark grey with light-tipped, longer hairs that give a grizzly appearance.
-Fur seals like to rest and sunbathe on the rocky shores of the Galapagos near Santiago Island.
+The Galapagos fur seal is endemic to the Galapagos Islands and it looks different than a sea lion with its short and small, button-like nose, while it has a fairly larges and the coat of the Galapagos fur seal varies from dark brown to dark grey with light-tipped, longer hairs that give a grizzly appearance.
 When doing so six to ten Galapagos fur seals can occupy a space of 100 square meters.
 They group up mostly because of the scarcity of suitable rocks, as well as for the benefit of making the females less vulnerable.
-The Galapagos fur seal is endemic to the Galapagos Islands.
-You can see them at Santiago Island.

 Marine Iguanas